tylerjaquish3/ffb/README.md

         - This year, last year, all time?
     - Revenge game?
     - how many times 1st place beat last place
+    - biggest/smallest win

 Current season stats
     - Major outliers
-        - (ex: only team to not have a rush TD)
+        - only team to not have a rush TD
-        - (ex: more int than 5 teams combined)
+        - more int than 5 teams combined
     - Matchup projections
-    - Play optimal lineup
+    - Played optimal lineup

 Fun facts
     - new leader for a long term category
     - most points scored/wins in week 7 all-time
+    - the last time Andy was in first place

 Generic league ideas
     - no one is mathematically eliminated
     - everyone has drafted Joe Flacco except Ben
     - odds of making playoffs
+    - spokane vs. yakima valley vs. seattle
+    - boboth brothers